JimakosOSX/leviathan/README.md

 ## Information
-Testing this on Debian & Ubuntu
+Testing this on Ubuntu (Always Free tier VM on Oracle Cloud)

 TODO 📝